 The intern will make his or her own housing arrangements in the Washington, D.C. area.

 The National Zoo and the Smithsonian Institution do not provide free parking to interns.
 There is limited parking at SCBI in Front Royal, Virginia.

 TERM OF APPOINTMENT

-There are two internship sessions throughout the year: spring and fall.
+There are three internship sessions throughout the year: spring, summer, and fall.
 Interns will work 40 hours a week, five days a week from 6:30 a.m. to 3 p.m.

-- Spring session: March 1 through May 31.
-Applications accepted between November 1 and December 1 only.
+- Spring 2015: March 1 through May 31.
+Applications accepted between November 1 and December 1.

 To apply, go to: https://solaa.si.edu/solaa/SOLAAHome.html”.
 Select "New to SOLAA?
 Create Account Here" and complete the information as prompted.
 Please select the following from the drop down list:

 Your application is considered complete when you hit “Submit” and when your references have been received (your SOLAA submitted application and references must be received by the deadlines as noted above).